Frequently Asked Questions

 - Electric resistance water heaters

-- Electric vehicle supply equipment (EVSE)
+- Electric vehicle supply equipment (EVSE) – do not need to be bi-directional

 - Residential smart electrical panels (also known as circuit breaker box or service panel)